Smart Plumbing Controls in North Carolina | 911 Plumbing NC

 You travel or own a second property

 A burst pipe in an empty house is a catastrophe measured in weeks of damage.
-Remote monitoring and auto-shutoff protect a vacation or second home across the United States when no one's there.
+Remote monitoring and auto-shutoff protect a vacation or second home across North Carolina when no one's there.

 You've had water damage before

 A past flood is the best predictor of the next one, and the cost of one claim dwarfs the system.
-Smart controls turn the next leak into a phone alert instead of a your area disaster.
+Smart controls turn the next leak into a phone alert instead of a North Carolina disaster.

 Your insurer offers a discount

 Many carriers discount premiums for a monitored automatic shutoff.
-The device can partly pay for itself while protecting the the United States home.
+The device can partly pay for itself while protecting the North Carolina home.

 You want to catch small leaks early

 Running toilets and slow drips waste water for months before you notice.
-Flow monitoring surfaces them immediately so a the United States homeowner fixes them small.
+Flow monitoring surfaces them immediately so a North Carolina homeowner fixes them small.

 Unattended supply-line failures

 Braided supply lines under sinks, toilets, and washers let go without warning and spray until someone closes the main.
-A smart valve shuts it automatically in the empty the United States home.
+A smart valve shuts it automatically in the empty North Carolina home.

 Burst pipes while away

 A freeze or corrosion burst floods continuously until it's found, and an empty house means hours of damage.
-Auto-shutoff caps the flow the moment flow spikes across the United States.
+Auto-shutoff caps the flow the moment flow spikes across North Carolina.

 Slow hidden leaks

 A running toilet or a weeping fitting wastes water quietly and can feed hidden mildew.
-Flow monitoring flags the abnormal usage before it compounds in an your area home.
+Flow monitoring flags the abnormal usage before it compounds in an North Carolina home.

 Water heater and appliance leaks

 A failing water heater or a leaking dishwasher line dumps water where no one's watching.
-The system detects the flow and alerts or shuts off in the the United States home.
+The system detects the flow and alerts or shuts off in the North Carolina home.

 Pressure problems

 A failing PRV or pressure spike stresses the whole system, and the monitor sees the pressure change before a fitting bursts.
-It's an early warning across the the United States plumbing.
+It's an early warning across the North Carolina plumbing.

 1